Top 5 Tips for Hiring an Event or Wedding Photographer in Dublin or Ireland

 So you have an event or wedding in Dublin and need a photographer.
 What do you do?
 Google and hope for the best.
-Well here are my 5 top tips for what to do when looking for a professional photographer in Dublin.
+Well here are my 5 top tips for what to do when looking for a professional wedding or event photographer in Dublin.
+If you have time after reading below please visit my Wedding Photography Page or my Event Photography Page for even more information

 So if you have never hired a professional photographer before then the easiest option is to use Google.
 Now the question is what should you Google.
 If you search for a photographer then the number of results will be mind boggling.
 Try to define your event.
 For example if it is a Wedding and you live in Dublin then try goggling "Wedding Photographer Dublin".
 If your event is a corporate event then try searching for "Corporate Event Photographer Dublin".
 You will still have loads of professional photographers in Dublin to choose from but at least you have narrowed the search.